Jenna-Zing/Exercise-8.5-p1-Asynchronous-Code/README.md

 3. Open your browser and go to any of the available links when running `http-server` -> e.g. `http://127.0.0.1:8080`.
 Make sure to right click on the refresh button and select "clear cache and hard refresh".
 It appears to have a cache for 3600 seconds, which we need to bypass when making changes to see it live.

    - Alt Recommended: Or use VSCode HTML Preview!

+## Project Organization

+1. `1-promise-only-version` - only uses Promise.then chaining, which as you can see gets difficult to keep track of in `3-pokemon-api/step_4`.
+This follows like what the course videos demoed by using JS `fetch`, and `.then()` and `.catch()`.
+Noting, this way makes it harder to handle error messages individually...
+2. `2-async-await-version` - uses async await functions to avoid issues of promise chaining (and callback hell, where multiple promises are nested like we see in `3-pokemon-api/step_4`).
+We want a linear flow and better readability, with easier error-handling by using try catch in one spot.